Ammu0010/ZING/README.md

 ### `npm install`

-This installs all required packages listed in package.json (including react-scripts).
-This step is required before running the app — without it, you'll get a 'react-scripts' is not recognized error.
+Installs all the dependencies required for the project. **You must run this first** before any other command, especially after downloading or cloning the project, otherwise you'll get a `'react-scripts' is not recognized` error.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.